jaredhuling/rfunctions/README.md

 ## Fast Moore-Penrose Generalized Inverse

-The speed of ```MASS::ginv()``` leaves much to be desired, as it called ```svd()``` in order to compute the Moore-Penrose generalized inverse of a matrix.
+The speed of ```MASS::ginv()``` leaves much to be desired, as it calls ```svd()``` in order to compute the Moore-Penrose generalized inverse of a matrix.
 I came across this [paper](), which provides a faster algorithm for the M-P inverse.
 I've implemented it using RcppEigen.
 This is useful for least squares problems when the matrix is less than full rank, like below

 ```r